Nonlinear elastodynamic material identification of heterogeneous isogeometric Bernoulli-Euler beams: Numerical examples

 \subsubsection{Density reconstruction from modal dynamics}

-For the same sheet, up to the first 12 axial modes (Fig.~\ref{fig:Ex1_mdRef}a) are used to reconstruct the unknown density field.
-The sheet is assumed to be unloaded and stress-free.
+\paragraph{Problem setup} For the same bar, up to the first 12 axial modes (Fig.~\ref{fig:Ex1_MD}a) are used to reconstruct the unknown density field.
+The bar is assumed to be unloaded and stress-free.

-The chosen density distribution is shown in Fig.~\ref{fig:Ex1_mdRef}c, and defined by \eqb{l} \rho(\xi)/\rho_\mrrf = \ds 1.5 + 0.5\cos(\pi\xi) \,, \eqe where $\xi=X/2L$ and $\rhoR = 1 m/L$.
-In the following cases, the reconstructed stiffness $\EA(\xi)$ is taken from a sample of Case 1.10 in Tab.~\ref{tab:Ex1_A}, and is defined by the vector \eqb{lll} \mathbf{EA} &= [250.729,\,236.307,\,199.198,\,166.757,\,131.319,\,114.175,\,116.943,\,139.799,\\[2mm] &\phantom{= [} 160.411,\,180.028,\,188.145,\,164.143,\,143.795,\,97.369,\,64.046,\,50.645] F \,, \eqe which yields $\errA = 1.75\%$ and $\errM = 6.16\%$ w.r.t.~the exact values from Eq.~\eqref{e:Ex1A}.
+The chosen density distribution is shown in Fig.~\ref{fig:Ex1_MD}c, and defined by \eqb{l} \rho(\xi)/\rho_\mrrf = \ds 1.5 + 0.5\cos(\pi\xi) \,, \eqe where $\xi=X/2L$ and $\rhoR = 1 m/L$.
+In the following cases, the reconstructed stiffness $\Astf(\xi)$ is taken from a sample of Case 1.10 in Tab.~\ref{tab:Ex1_stat}, and is defined by the vector \eqb{lll} \mathbf{EA} &= [250.729,\,236.307,\,199.198,\,166.757,\,131.319,\,114.175,\,116.943,\,139.799,\\[2mm] &\phantom{= [} 160.411,\,180.028,\,188.145,\,164.143,\,143.795,\,97.369,\,64.046,\,50.645] F \,, \eqe which yields $\errA = 1.75\%$ and $\errM = 6.16\%$ w.r.t.~the exact values from Eq.~\eqref{e:Ex1A}.
 For the density field, 15 linear ME are chosen, which gives $n_\mrvr = 16$.
-The convergence study in Fig.~\ref{fig:Ex1_mdRef}b yields the ideal convergence rate for axial modes, $O(h^4)$~\citep{Cottrell2006}.
+The convergence study in Fig.~\ref{fig:Ex1_MD}b yields the ideal convergence rate for axial modes, $O(h^4)$~\citep{Cottrell2006}.
 Based on this, 4090 FE are chosen for the synthetic data generation.
 Correspondingly, 15--240 FE are used for the inverse analysis, ensuring similar errors for all frequencies.
 The lower and upper bounds for $\rho$ are $0.1\rhoR$ and $10\rhoR$, respectively.
 The initial guess is taken as $1.09\rhoR$.

-Cases 1d.1--1d.5 in Tab.~\ref{tab:Ex1_Rho} present results based on the exact axial stiffness $\EA(\xi)$.
+\paragraph{Results for exact and inexact axial stiffness} Cases 1d.1--1d.5 in Tab.~\ref{tab:Ex1_MD} present results based on the exact axial stiffness $\Astf(\xi)$.
 In Cases 1d.1 and 1d.3--1d.5, the FE mesh is fixed while the number of modes increases.
 The errors decreases initially from $\errA = 4.33\%$ (Case 1d.1) to $\errA = 1.62\%$ (Case 1d.4).
 However, the error rises for 6 modes (Case 1d.5).
-This occurs because higher modes have larger FE errors (see Fig.~\ref{fig:Ex1_mdRef}b), increasing discrepancies between the forward and the inverse FE solver.
+This occurs because higher modes have larger FE errors (see Fig.~\ref{fig:Ex1_MD}b), increasing discrepancies between the forward and the inverse FE solver.
 Therefore, the FE mesh resolution should be adjusted to the highest mode used, which is done for the remaining cases.
 Based on Cases 1d.1 and 1d.2, at least 30 FE are chosen for Cases 1d.6--1d.11.